Faeshal/Faeshal.github.io/source/projects/index.md

 # Project History

 This is all projects that i've been working on my entire career as a Backend Engineer.
-To note, In this list, i only include **Office Projects with Private Repository, Production level & Full Development Team ⛔ NOT personal freelance projects** to be more focused & relevant.
+To note, In this list, i only include **Office Projects with Private Repository & Full Development Team ⛔ NOT personal freelance projects** to be more focused & relevant.

 ## 1.Daily Act (Social Media App) 🌟

 📰 Description:

 [Daily Act](https://jalantikus.com/news/26555/daily-act-sosial-media-baru-positif-inovatif-buatan-anak-bangsa/) is a startup company located in Tangerang, Banten with Social Media App as a main product.
-This is my first office where i got hired before graduated from college.
 Like social media app in general, daily act also has features such as feeds, explorer, gallery, chat, voice & video call, stories etc, kind of Instagram for short explanation.

 ⭐ Responsibility: